South Africa returns to stricter lockdown, virus ‘surging’

 The surge in cases also cast more attention on South Africa’s lagging vaccine rollout.
 Only around 1.5% of the country’s 60 million people have received a vaccine.
 Health workers were the No. 1 priority but less than 500,000 of the 1.2 million health workers have been vaccinated with the Johnson & Johnson one-dose shot.
 South Africa only began vaccinating its elderly citizens two weeks ago.
 In total, 963,000 South Africans had received a vaccine by Sunday, the government said, although half of those have only received the first of two required doses of the Pfizer-BioNTech vaccine.

-South Africa has “secured” more than 50 million vaccines, Ramaphosa said, but currently has only 1.3 million in the country.
+South Africa has “secured” more than 50 million vaccines, Ramaphosa said, but currently has only 1.3 million doses in the country that are ready to be rolled out.
 More Pfizer-BioNTech doses are expected to arrive next week, and weekly after that, he said.
 South Africa hopes to vaccinate around 40 million people by the end of the year, a target that looks increasingly unlikely.

 Follow AP’s pandemic coverage at: